elanmed/ff.nvim/README.md

 --- @param fd_cmd string
 M.refresh_fd_cache = function(fd_cmd) end
 ```

-## Performance
-`ff.nvim` prioritizes performance in a few ways:

-- Files are weighted and sorted in batches w/coroutines to avoid blocking the picker UI
-- `fd` calls are executed once and cached when the plugin first loads
-- Frecency scores are calculated once and cached when the picker is opened - not on every keystroke
-- Open buffers are pulled once and cached when the picker is opened
-- Icons are cached by extension to avoid calling `mini.icons` when possible
-- A max of `opts.max_results_considered` results are processed
-- Results are cached for each user input
-- Results from the previous input (or more accurately, the current input minus the last character) are used as the source files when filtering results for the current input.
-This _dramatically_ reduces the number of files to process as the input grows
-- Icons and highlights can be disabled for especially large codebases

-With these optimizations in place, I average around **15ms per keystroke on a codebase of 50k files**.
-Enable the `benchmark_step` and `benchmark_mean` options to try yourself!

 ## Highlight Groups
 - `FFPickerFuzzyHighlightChar`: The chars in a result currently fuzzy matched